wordbit/wordbit/content/posts/peek-performance-impressions.md

 +++
 Thank you, Apple, for giving me something to write about besides from today's unholy trinity of war, disease, and inflation.

 Perhaps not as flashy as last year's [Spring Loaded]({{< relref "2021-04-30-spring-loaded.markdown" >}}) digital event, [Peek Performance](https://youtu.be/CUwg_JoNHpo) was nonetheless a nice, mellow start to the 2022 Apple news cycle.
-And there was one cool surprise that escaped the leaks.
+And was also another opportunity for Apple's chip team to flex hard.

 This presentation was a no-nonsense, all-business affair.
 Given the complete lack of levity, especially from a dead-eyed Tim Cook, you get the feeling Apple is ready to move on from pre-recorded video and return to in-person events.